Michael Yon: 2015 – Comfort women

 In September 2007, Yon spoke at the 2007 conference of the Nazi War Crimes and Japanese Imperial Government Records Interagency Working Group to claim Japan's innocence on the sexual enslavement of the Imperial Japanese comfort women before and during WWII.
 However, he failed to mention a U.S. informant's report on the Japanese Military not preventing the abuse and rape of Malaysian women at 'licensed public comfort houses,' which led to historians and authors disagreeing with him.

 In 2014, FeND Now Network's (Japan-U.S. Feminist Network for Decolonization) feminist writer, Emi Koyama, and Monthly Hanada Magazine's right-wing editor-in-chief, Kazuyoshi Hanada, reported Michael Yon receiving book deals, financial agreements, and speaking tours from Yoshiko Sakurai, a conservative member from the Global Alliance for Historical Truth, and the Nippon Kaigi.
 He published articles about denying the comfort women system as a form of sexual slavery in the English media and spoke at her think tank about it.
 Al Jazeera also reported that Yon viewed the comfort women issue as a strategic "information war" meant to keep Japan divided and weak.

-In 2015, his affiliation deteriorated when he opposed Sakurai's attempt to promote the film Scottsboro Girls in Japan and America.
-A film directed by Taniyama Yūjirō aimed to draw a parallel between the Scottsboro Boys.
-They were a group of African-American young men falsely accused of raping white women - and the comfort women Taniyama was claiming were prostitutes who were lying about having been raped.
 Yon warned Sakurai and Taniyama Yūjirō that promoting the film would not only damage Japan but offend America because of the film's lack of understanding of American values.
 When Mariko Okada-Collins, a Japanese language instructor from Central Washington University invited them to show the film in her university, he terminated his deal with Sakurai.
 Though he broke off with the other Japanese nationalist movements, he continues to publish many posts on his blog and social media to this day, claiming this issue to be a lie.
 In 2018, he published his full-length Japanese book on this topic.

+2021-24 – Darién Gap

+Since 2021, Yon has worked in the Darién Gap, a dangerous stretch of jungle used by migrants entering the United States illegally.
+He has worked with figures such as Alex Jones and Laura Loomer, getting them access to the camps where legacy media are barred by security.
+A New York Times article noted that he targeted the Hebrew Immigrant Aid Society, quoting him as saying that "they’re coming across the border and it’s being funded with Jewish money.”